-Most worrying, however, is that one in four students (25%) experienced such a “stretching effect” a year or even years after viewing the disturbing content.
+Most worryingly, one in four students experienced such a “stretching effect” a year or even years after viewing the disturbing content.
 So, Do parents know the horror content that their children are exposed to every day?

 Horror is not just horror movies